 Vinyl Liner Pools: On a vinyl pool, if the water level inside the pool becomes lower than the water on the outside, the result is something we refer to as “floating the liner.”
 It’s not a good thing.
 It means that the liner is wrinkled and damaged beyond repair.
 A pool maintenance pro will have to drain the pool completely and replace the liner.

 Fiberglass Pools: If the pressure of groundwater exceeds the pressure of the water in your pool, your fiberglass pool shell might shift, crack, or float.
-In addition to properly winterizing your pool, having your fiberglass pool anchored by a Fiberglass Pool Anchoring system is best the way to avoid this risk.
+In addition to properly winterizing your pool, having your fiberglass pool secured with the Geo-Anchoring Pool System is best the way to avoid this risk by reinforcing the structure of your pool.

 Gunite Pools: Groundwater pressure can cause cracks in gunite pools over the winter as well, resulting in the need for resurfacing.
 Ceramic tile along the waterline can also be adversely affected.
 The worst possible case is flooding.
 If groundwater is not managed properly, a gunite pool can actually float.